tyrellcurry/DSA/README.md

 # DSA in Java 👾
 This repo is a place to store all my studies of DSA.
-I have decided to write it in Java due to it's strictly typed nature, OOP design, and just generally wanting to gain more comfortability with writing Java.
+I have decided to write it in Java due to its strictly typed nature, OOP design, and just generally wanting to become more comfortable with writing Java.

 ## Tracker:

 ### Data Structures:
+- [ ] Array
 - [x] Linked Lists
 - [ ] Doubly Linked Lists
 - [ ] Stacks & Queues